JoNowakowska/Geolocation_RESTful_API/README.md

 ## Summary
-This simple RESTful API connects to ipstack API (https://ipstack.com/) allowing users to learn geolocation data based on IPs and save them to the Postgres db.
+This simple RESTful API connects to ipstack API (https://ipstack.com/) allowing users to learn geolocation data based on IP or URL and save them to the Postgres db.
+Prior that, a user needs to register and log in, because every endpoint requires JWT token.

 ## Running the app